mauta/mauta/README.md

 * JS tasks
     * [basic-js](https://github.com/mauta/basic-js) 10 different JS tasks from simple to difficult
     * [brackets](https://github.com/mauta/brackets) famous task but with some tricks

-Culture news responsive app prototype that helps you to find new travel-mates.

-### 💌 Feel free to contact me if you have an open position that matches my skills.

 I am currently open for remote job.